Welcome to NHS Online

 Scholarship – Must have a cumulative “B” grade point average, which is a 7.900 on Northwestern’s grading scale.
-Any student who qualifies with this grade point average will be invited to apply for membership.
+Every student who qualifies with this grade point average will be invited to apply for membership.
 After submitting an application, the student will be considered for membership based on the following criteria:

 Character – This includes a demonstration of honesty, reliability, observation of rules, perseverance and application to studies, avoidance of cheating in any form, lack of participation in illegal activities such as drinking of alcoholic beverages and the consumption of illegal drugs, and exemplification of desirable personality traits (cheerfulness, friendliness, and stability).
 Character will be considered by staff evaluation and by evaluation of each student’s discipline record.

 It is important for you to follow the instructions for the application.
 Please make sure to submit the application by the due date.
-Late applications will not be considered.
+Late and/or incomplete applications will not be considered.
 Students should begin developing their membership potential for National Honor Society in their freshman year of high school.
 If you have any questions about National Honor Society, please contact Mrs. A. Miller, the faculty advisor.